Everything you need to know about dyeing your hair for the first time

 Taking care of your hair after dyeing is a crucial step to keep your hair healthy and vibrant – one which should not be neglected.
 Here are some tips and tricks that you can follow to help maximize your color and maintain your hair health.

 1. Use the right hair care products

-To maintain the longevity of your black hair colour, it's important to use hair care products that are specifically formulated for colour-treated hair.
-Opt for colour-safe shampoos and conditioners and consider using a colour-depositing shampoo to enhance vibrancy.
+To maintain the longevity of your black hair color, it's important to use hair care products that are specifically formulated for color-treated hair.
+Opt for color-safe shampoos and conditioners and consider using a color-depositing shampoo to enhance vibrancy.